sonots/dummer/README.md

 * field

-    Define data fields to generate. `message` and `field` are ignored.
+    Define data fields to generate. `message` and `input` options are ignored.

 * input

-    Use this if you want to write messages by reading lines of an input file in rotation. `field` is ignored.
+    Use this if you want to write messages by reading lines of an input file in rotation. `message` is ignored.

 * message